Zhang-Xiyue/PreimageApproxForNNs/README.md

-# Efficient Preimage Approximation for Neural Networks via Linear Relaxation
+# Provable Preimage Under-Approximation for Neural Networks

-This repository includes
+This is the repository for preimage under-approximation approach ([PreimgApprox](https://arxiv.org/abs/2305.03686)).
+It includes
 * the implementation of the preimage approximation algorithm
 * the benchmark data
 * the required environment configuration
 * instructions on how to reproduce the results
-* github repository of alpha-beta-crown for bound generation
+* github repository of alpha-beta-crown for bound propagation (This project is licensed under the terms of the MIT license.)

 ## Components
 * `preimage_main.py`: main interface for evaluation